-Under the terms of our exclusive license agreements with the University of Leicester and the Medical Research Council at Oxford University, or MRC, we have agreed to pay royalties to each of the University of Leicester and MRC based on a percentage of any proceeds we receive from the licensed technology.
+Under our exclusive license agreements with the University of Leicester and the Medical Research Council at Oxford University, or MRC, we have agreed to pay royalties to each of the University of Leicester and MRC based on a percentage of any proceeds we receive from the licensed technology during the terms of the agreements.
+We must pay low single-digit royalties with respect to proceeds that we receive from products incorporating the licensed technology that are used, manufactured, directly sold or directly distributed by us, and we must pay royalties, initially in the range of low single-digit to low double-digit and decreasing over time to low single-digit, with respect to proceeds we receive from sublicense royalties or fees that we receive from third parties to which we grant sublicenses to the licensed technology.
 We did not make any upfront payments for these exclusive licenses nor are there any milestone payments or reversion rights associated with these license agreements.
 We also agreed to sponsor research of MASP-2 at these institutions at pre-determined rates for maximum terms of approximately three years.
 If mutually agreed, we may sponsor additional research of MASP-2 at these institutions.
-We retain worldwide exclusive licenses from there are no longer any pending patent applications, applications in preparation or unexpired issued patents related to any of the intellectual property rights we are licensing under the agreement.
+We retain worldwide exclusive licenses from these institutions to develop and commercialize any intellectual property rights developed in the sponsored research.
+The term of each license agreement ends when there are no longer any pending patent applications, applications in preparation or unexpired issued patents related to any of the intellectual property rights we are licensing under the agreement.
+Both of these license agreements may be terminated prior to the end of their terms by us for convenience or by one party if the other party (1) breaches any material obligation under the agreement and does not cure such breach after notice and an opportunity to cure or (2) is declared or adjudged to be insolvent, bankrupt or in receivership and materially limited from performing its obligations under the agreement.